Glyphack/documents/graphql-server-with-go-introduction.md

 [**gqlgen**](https://gqlgen.com/) is a library for creating GraphQL applications in Go.

-In this tutorial we create a Hackernews clone GraphQL API with `golang` and `gqlgen` and learn about GraphQL fundamentals along the way.
+In this tutorial we create a Hackernews clone GraphQL API with *golang* and *gqlgen* and learn about GraphQL fundamentals along the way.

-#### What is a GraphQL server? <a name="#what-is-a-graphql-server"></a>
+#### What is a GraphQL server? <a name="what-is-a-graphql-server"></a>
-GraphQL is a query language for API so you can send queries and ask what you need and exactly get that piece of data. sample query:
+GraphQL is a query language for API so you can send queries and ask for what you need and exactly get that piece of data.
+In this sample query we are looking for adderss, title of the links and name of the user who add it:
 ```
 query {
 	links{